cocos/cocos-docs/en/editor/extension/contributions-project.md

 For example, the configuration of built modules, the configuration of layers within the project.
 If this configuration is not synchronized, it may cause inconsistent results on different machines.

-For editor-related configurations, please go to [Extending the Preferences Panel](./contributions-preferences.md) documentation.
+For editor-related configurations, please refer to the [Extending the Preferences Panel](./contributions-preferences.md) documentation.

 ## Panel Introduction